Summer Reading Journals and Writing Activities

 I found a great pin on Pinterest with an easy formula for writing a book synopsis.
 (Unfortunately, said pin goes to a broken link, but I do know it comes from the blog Runde’s Room.)

 I made my own version of the formula, and I glued it into the inside cover of the reading journals I made for my girls.

-Enter your email in the form below and the printable will be sent directly to your inbox.
+Enter your email in the form at the bottom of this post and the printable will be sent directly to your inbox.